Balance the needs of the population with respect for individual rights.

 Individual liberty vs. Mandatory treatment/quarantine

-Questions to answer via Slack (required)
+Questions to answer via Slack channel

 - When is it justified to isolate or detain someone for non-compliance?